YzerikaG/YzerikaG/README.md

-# Code, design, and a little bit of chaos__I'm Yzère 👋
+# Code, design, and a little bit of chaos__ Hi!
+I'm Yzère aka 'Yz'👋
 ## An aspiring Software Engineer & Web Developer with a eye for UI/UX and a habit of learning everything twice.
 #### Also known as Heather — allegedly.
 My mom said so, and I choose to believe it. 🌸
 > *Constant learner.
 Wardrobe chaos survivor.
 Future app builder.*